trixi-framework/talk-2021-julia-adaptive-multi-physics-simulations/README.md

 to install IJulia.

 #### Installing the required Julia packages
-To make this notebook fully reproducible, we have used Julia's package manager to pin all packages to a fixed release.
+To make the notebook fully reproducible, we have used Julia's package manager to pin all packages to a fixed release.
 This ensures that you always have a Julia environment in which all examples in this notebook work.
 Later you can always install the latest versions of Trixi and its dependencies by following